 The museum's P-36A exhibit depicts Rasmussen preparing to take off in under fire in his P-36A.
 The actions of Rasmussen and his fellow pilots, while unable to change the course of the battle, were heroic examples of how American forces kept fighting even in the midst of crushing defeat.

-Caught by Surprise The Army and Navy installations on Oahu were ill-prepared for the Japanese attack.
+The Army and Navy installations on Oahu were ill-prepared for the Japanese attack.
 Though the leadership of both the Pacific Fleet and the Army Air Forces in Hawaii had been made aware of a possible Japanese offensive, few measures were in place to defend the American bases.

 The senior Army staff feared sabotage by Japanese sympathizers on Oahu more than a surprise air attack.
 For ease of guarding, all aircraft were parked wingtip-to-wingtip on the flight line, rather than in earthen revetments built to protect them from a mass attack.
 Antiaircraft ammunition was stored far from the aircraft in a central location.